 It is possible that in some countries some of the Ayreon CDs are no longer available.
 Have your local store contact the distributor for more information.

 I want to promote Arjen’s music, where can I get promos?

 Arjen does not have any promos himself nor any other promotional material he can give you.
-Any emails sent to him requesting promos will remain unanswered.
+Any emails sent to him requesting physical promos will not be answered.

 I’m a singer and I want to send Arjen some of my material!